Article reviewed by Dr. Holly J. Vaught, OD

 Where can I buy reading glasses?

-Many people will debate over the best place to buy reading glasses, and it honestly comes down to what you're looking for in a pair of reading glasses.
-Over-the-counter (also called non-prescription) reading glasses are commonly found at drug stores, discount stores, and other retailers, but did you know that you can purchase reading glasses online?
-If you have all the info mentioned in this guide, you're set to start shopping!
+If you have all the info mentioned in this guide, you’re set to start shopping!
 Readers.com® is one of the largest online reading glasses retailers, with more than 500 unique styles!
 We understand it can be a little harder to buy reading glasses online, which is why we offer a simple 90-day return or exchange policy.

 About Dr. Holly Vaught, OD

 Dr. Holly J. Vaught, is the eye doctor at Vaught Family Eye Care in Franklin, Indiana, where she provides comprehensive services for patients of all ages.
 In 2009, she graduated with honors from Indiana University School of Optometry.
 Her training includes the areas of diagnosis and treatment of common ocular diseases, primary care, contact lenses, and pre- and post-op care for refractive and cataract surgeries.
-Dr. Vaught is a member in good standing of the American Optometric Association, the Indiana Optometric Association, and Women of Vision.
+Dr. Vaught is a member in good standing of the American Optometric Association, the Indiana Optometric Association, and Women of Vision

 Back to Hub